EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Analytical Skills for AI and Data Science.md

 This book strives to merge the gap between business and data science.
 It is about understanding the business value of analytics and what is important to work on.

 # 🎨 Impressions
-The most important skills of a data scientist are business savy and communication mastery.
+The most important skills of a data scientist are business savvy and communication mastery.
+Understanding the action is the driver of the value propositions.

 # ✍️ My Top  Quotes